-Access will be through the Goya Entrance (except for Friends of the Museum and people who require assistance who will do so through the Jerónimos Entrance).
-Visitors will then exit through the Murillo Entrance, next to the Botanical Gardens.
+Access is through the Goya Entrance (except for Friends of the Museum and people who require assistance who enter the building through the Jerónimos Entrance).
+Visitors then exit through the Murillo Entrance, next to the Botanical Gardens.

 If you can't visit the museum in person, we invite you to continue enjoying their outstanding collection on a virtual tour with the Director of the Prado Museum.